A Summary and Analysis of ‘Goldilocks and the Three Bears’

 She didn’t become ‘Goldilocks’ immediately.
 Even after she had morphed from an old woman into a young girl, her name – and her hair colour – showed all the signs of fidgetiness evinced by the character herself in the story.
 In one version, she was Silver-Locks.
 In another, Golden-Hair, and yet another, Little Golden-Hair.
 In George MacDonald’s ‘The Golden Key’ (1867), she appears as Silverhair.
 Amazingly, given the vintage of the fairy tale, it wasn’t until 1904 that she became Goldilocks, when an English writer named Flora Annie Steel took the name from older (and very different) fairy tales and applied it to the youthful intruder in the Three Bears tale.

 The evolution of the three bears from Southey’s all-male trio into a family unit was not without its bumps and false starts, either.
-Several versions of the fairy tale published in the mid-nineteenth century altered the three bears into a family trio, yet in the accompanying illustrations, the bears are all male and all the same size.
+Several versions of the fairy tale published in the mid-nineteenth century altered the three bears into a family trio, yet somewhat confusingly, in the accompanying illustrations, the bears are all male and all the same size.

 How should we analyse this curious little tale?
 It’s obviously great fun in that it contains adventure, a woodland jaunt gone wrong, and talking animals – a formula for success, if ever there was one, when it comes to children’s fairy tales.
 But it’s hard to say what the moral is, exactly.
 At best, it’s implicit in the story: don’t go about nicking other people’s food or using their stuff, because if you take your eye off the ball they may find you out – and they might be big and fearsome and present a real danger to you.
 But then in most versions of the tale, Goldilocks gets a quick fright and nothing more: she undergoes no punishment or real peril, and there’s no sign at the end of the tale that she’s learned her lesson.
 The fact that in each case, it’s the hapless Baby Bear whose porridge is eaten, whose chair is broken, and whose bedsheets will have to go straight in the wash, aligns the child Goldilocks with the child of the ursine family unit.
 She’s a child and so, we are to infer, doesn’t really understand why her actions are wrong.
 (By contrast, in an earlier version before the female intruder became Goldilocks, the old woman ends up impaled on a steeple in St. Paul’s churchyard, which would make sitting down in any chair, whether yours or someone else’s, difficult for a good while after.)